miroslavkrysl/kiv-psi-ukol3/README.md

 and to *Sunrise Sunset* online service to get times of sunrise and sunset on current ISS location.
 Received data is used to determine observation conditions on the current ISS location.

+In addition, to correctly calculate whether it is day or night, it is also necessary to fetch the sunset time from yesterday and sunrise time from tomorrow.
+The computation returns wrong results in some cases otherwise.

 **Open Notify - ISS Location Now**: http://open-notify.org/Open-Notify-API/ISS-Location-Now/

 **Sunset Sunrise**: https://sunrise-sunset.org/api